 Because industrial hemp production in the United States was legalized only recently, Oberholtzer still imports raw material from Europe.
-“The biggest variable in the amount of carbon sequestered in manufacturing hempcrete is transportation of raw material to a manufacturer and project site,” he says.
+“The biggest variable in the amount of carbon sequestered in manufacturing hempcrete is transportation of raw material to a manufacturer and [then to the] project site,” he says.
 “With the development of local supply chains from seed or farm to gate, the amount of carbon sequestered will be optimal.”

 When placed into a sand-hydrogel scaffold, photosynthesizing cyanobacteria convert carbon dioxide into calcium carbonate that binds the sand particles together. ©University of Colorado Boulder, College of Engineering and Applied Science